sremedios/ECLARE/README.md

 ECLARE is a self super-resolution method; no outside training data is required.
 The only required input is the image itself and the output directory.

+The journal manuscript is currently in preparation; the link will be provided soon!

 NOTE: ECLARE was developed on top of refactors and improvements to [SMORE](https://gitlab.com/iacl/smore.git) and as such the SASHIMI 2023 paper points to that URL.
 However the code and developers are the same.

 ## Installation from Source